Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-tch-td08.rst

 This format represents delta data from a touch controller.

 Delta values may range from -128 to 127.
-Typically the values will vary through a small range depending on whether the sensor is touched or not.
-The full value may be seen if one of the touchscreen nodes has a fault or the line is not connected.
+Typically the woke values will vary through a small range depending on whether the woke sensor is touched or not.
+The full value may be seen if one of the woke touchscreen nodes has a fault or the woke line is not connected.

 **Byte Order.**